volodymyrhudyma/blog/content/blog/type-guards-in-typescript.md

 TypeScript follows all possible paths of the code execution to analyze the possible type or types of a value at a given place of code.

-When it encounters Type Guards or assignments, it tries to refine the types to more specific ones.
+When it encounters Type Guards or assignments, it tries to refine the types to more specific ones and this process is called narrowing.

-The whole process is called **Narrowing**.
+> **Narrowing** is the process of going from an infinite number of potential cases to a smaller, finite number of potential case.

 It is worth to mention that the **typeof** operator gives a very limited information about the type of the value.